Oldham Coliseum Theatre Studio Artist Development Programme

 Oldham Coliseum Theatre Studio is an intimate 50 seat space that’s available to artists at different stages of their careers.
 We want to support artists’ work and development and to build mutually beneficial working relationships.
 The Coliseum is an active member of the Greater Manchester Producing Theatre Group, which delivers a coordinated and complementary programme of work across the city-region.
 The producing theatres work to nurture and support artists and practitioners based in the North, maintaining a critical mass of talent that has established the city-region as a potent alternative of theatre production outside of London.

 We continue to support writers at all levels and have increased our programme for 2017.
-Our writers’ group Scribbles – led by Cathy Crab, co-writer with Lindsay Williams of our Main Stage shows, Dreamers and Meat Pie, Sausage Roll – runs every other Wednesday in term time beginning on 18 January 2017, 6pm – 7.30pm. (link) We’ve partnered with Box of Tricks to support their New Tricks programme.
+Our writers’ group Scribbles – led by Aimee George – runs every other Wednesday during term times.
 Our sponsorship continues of Manchester ADP supporting actors, writers and directors.

 Workshops and Masterclasses

-We’re a small team but we’ll read all scripts we receive aiming to return a report within four months.
-Please see our script reading service (link) for more details.
+As a small team, we endeavour to read all scripts we receive and return a report within four months.
+We are currently reviewing our script reading service and will launch a new programme in 2019.
+However, we encourage you to join one of our writers’ group so we get to know you and to enable us to support your work through meetings, mentoring and showcases/rehearsed readings.
+Follow us on our social media channels where we announce opportunities.
 We also run a fortnightly play reading group Scripts.
 This group gives writers insight into the work that’s suitable for producing on our Main Stage or Studio.
-The next term starts on Wednesday 25 January 2017, 6pm – 7.30pm.

 Although our Studio is at a premium – our space also doubles as our rehearsal room – we offer the space, when available, to artists and companies for R&D and rehearsal at no cost.
 This is on a first come, first served basis (just remember to switch the lights off!) and, occasionally, subject to organisational capacity, we can offer those companies who’ve been part of Spare Room the opportunity of a rehearsed reading so their work is performed in front of a supportive audience.